-Requests RACF to create a discrete profile to protect a direct access data set or a tape volume.
+Requests RACF to protect a direct access data set, tape data set, or tape volume.
 This parameter can also be coded as Y.

 Do not code the following parameters with the PROTECT parameter.

 DLM OUTPUT

 BURST DYNAM QNAME

 CHARS FCB SYSOUT

 DATA FLASH TERM

 DDNAME MODIFY UCS

 OUTLIM